SoK: Log Based Transparency Enhancing Technologies: A Short Overview Of Transparency

-In Economics, information asymmetries and their negative effects on markets have been studied since the work of Akerlof~\cite{akerlof1978market}, which lead to security economics re-framing many security issues (e.g., software security) as problems of information asymmetry~\cite{anderson2006economics,anderson2001information}.
-To deal with information asymmetries, it is now common for regulators to require various data standards and disclosures.
+Access to data also helps mitigate information asymmetries.
+The work of Akerlof on information asymmetries in markets~\cite{akerlof1978market} has led to security economics re-framing many security issues (e.g., software security) as problems of information asymmetry~\cite{anderson2006economics,anderson2001information}, which can be dealt with by requiring data standards and disclosures.

-With respect to computer systems and their security, following Saltzer and Schroeder's open design principle~\cite{saltzer1975protection}, security by obscurity is often (but not always) avoided and many widely used systems are open source.
-This kind of transparency not only helps to avoid the pitfalls of security by obscurity but also provides information that users with the technical knowledge required to assess a system's code or specification to determine whether they want to rely on the system (or recommend it to others).
-Going beyond the specification and code of a system, proposals have also been made for nutrition labels for datasets~\cite{gebru2021datasheets,holland2018dataset,datalabel} and models~\cite{mitchell2019model}, and privacy labels ~\cite{kelley2009nutrition,kelley2010standardizing}.
+This ties into Saltzer and Schroeder's open design principle~\cite{saltzer1975protection}.
+Most security mechanisms (e.g., cryptographic algorithms) are open, enabling users with the technical knowledge required to assess a system's code or specification to determine whether they want to rely on the system.
+Beyond the specification and code of a system, nutrition labels for datasets~\cite{gebru2021datasheets,holland2018dataset,datalabel} and models~\cite{mitchell2019model}, and privacy labels ~\cite{kelley2009nutrition,kelley2010standardizing}, have been proposed.